Nicolas Hasler: Sporting Kansas City

 On 2 April 2019, Hasler was signed by Sporting Kansas City.
 The club placed him on waivers at the end of the season, but he was not signed by any other MLS club.

 FC Thun

 Hasler joined Swiss club FC Thun for the remainder of the season on 14 January 2020.
 However, the club failed to stave off relegation to the Challenge League and Hasler was released.
 However, Hasler would later return to Thun on a one-year deal.

 Return to FC Vaduz

 On 18 May 2022, it was announced that Hasler was returning to Vaduz on a three-year deal.

 International career

-He was a member of the Liechtenstein national under-21 football team and had 10 caps.
-Hasler received his first call-up to the senior team and made his debut in the friendly versus Iceland on 11 August 2010.
-He is the current captain of the Liechtenstein national football team.
+Hasler was a member of the Liechtenstein U21 and had 10 caps.
+He received his first call-up to the senior team and made his debut in the friendly versus Iceland on 11 August 2010.
+In March 2021, head coach Martin Stocklasa announced Hasler's captaincy during a press conference prior to the World Cup qualification.
+On 22 March 2025, Hasler featured in his 100th international match for Liechtenstein against North Macedonia during the 2026 FIFA World Cup qualification.